 NSDC was set up as part of a national skill development mission to fulfil the growing need in India for skilled manpower across sectors and narrow the existing gap between the demand and supply of skills.
-The then Union Finance Minister Shri P. Chidambaram announced the formation of the NSDC in his 2008-09 Budget Speech.
 "There is a compelling need to launch a world-class skill development programme in a mission mode that will address the challenge of imparting the skills required by a growing economy.
 Both the structure and the leadership of the mission must be such that the programme can be scaled up quickly to cover the whole country."

 - Upgrade skills to international standards through significant industry involvement and develop necessary frameworks for standards, curriculum and quality assurance.

 - Enhance, support and coordinate private sector initiatives for skill development through appropriate Public-Private Partnership ( PPP ) models; strive for significant operational and financial involvement from private sector.